latex3/tagging-project/documentation/wtpdf-from-latex.md

 <summary><h3 style="display:inline">Notes on the Example Server</h3></summary>
 <p></p>

-<p>Each of the examples is shown in an online editor embedded in the
+<p>The example is shown in an online editor embedded in the
 page.</p>

 <p>The <button>Generate tagged PDF</button> will run (Lua)LaTeX